 Do not make any sudden movements.
 This goes without saying.
 Again, it might threaten the dog.

 Do not turn your back on the animal.
 A dog might react to this the same way that it would if you ran away.

-When It All Goes Wrong - What Do You When Attacked By A Dog
+When It All Goes Wrong – How To Survive a Dog Attack

 Dogs have little strength in the hindquarters.
 If you can grab the dog by the hind legs and toss it, go for it.
-Maybe, while holding its hind legs, toss it through a window if you can - or even better toss it into traffic.
-You could even grab the legs and rip them apart.
+Example, while holding its hind legs, toss it through a window or into traffic.

 Get to higher ground.
 Try to jump up on the hood of a car or better yet, a truck.
 This could save you.

 Mace and pepper spray might not work on lots of the worst attack breeds.
-If you want to go this route, consider getting some formaldehyde and putting it into a spray bottle.
-This is the stuff we used to preseve frogs in science class in high school.
+If you want to go this route and have an ongoing threat with a dangerous dog in your neighborhood or on your daily route, consider getting some formaldehyde and putting it into a spray bottle.
+This is the stuff we used to preserve frogs in science class in high school.
 Get it into your eyes and paranasal sinus and it will disrupt your breathing and hurt worse than one can imagine.
 Consider putting it into a nasal spray bottle or other spray bottle that will work.

 Consider edged weapons.
 A good folding Spyderco pocket knife with a one-hand opening device like a round-eye hole on the blade or a thumbstud is a good investment if you walk with your kids in an area with lots of big stray dogs around.
-Another thing I have seen is a walking cane with a small sword hidden in the handle, but my bet would be that it is illegal in certain areas though.
+Another thing could be a walking cane as it could be used to get between you and the dog.

 Use any thing that can be deployed as a weapon.
 A piece of road tar, brick, stone, stick etc, can save you.
 A ballpoint pen could also save your life!
 Anything that you can use to get between you and the dog could save you.
 Let’s say you are on a bicycle, using the bike as a barrier is a good defensive tactic.